johnwarejunior/shape-checking/README.md

 # shape-checking

-3D model polygon counter with alert system
+This application is 3D model polygon counter.
+It calculates the number of polygons within an OBJ